civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 90

-  **(1)** Subject to subsection (3), the Governor in Council may, if satisfied that a substance is toxic, on the recommendation of the Ministers, make an order adding the substance to **Part 1 or 2 of** the list of toxic substances in Schedule 1.
+  **(1)** Subject to subsection (3), the Governor in Council may, if satisfied that a substance is toxic, on the recommendation of the Ministers, make an order adding the substance to Part 1 or 2 of the list of toxic substances in Schedule 1.

-  **(1.1)** In developing **a** proposed **regulation** or **instrument** respecting preventive or control actions in relation to **a substance** specified on the list of toxic substances in Schedule 1, the Ministers shall give priority to,

-    in the case of a substance specified in Part 1 of the list of toxic substances in that Schedule, the total, partial or conditional prohibition of activities in relation to the substance or of releases of the substance into the environment; or
+  **(1.1)** In developing a proposed regulation or instrument respecting preventive or control actions in relation to a substance specified on the list of toxic substances in Schedule 1, the Ministers shall give priority to pollution prevention actions and, in particular, in the case of a substance specified in Part 1 of the list of toxic substances in that Schedule, to the total, partial or conditional prohibition of activities in relation to the substance or of releases of the substance into the environment.

-    in the case of a substance specified in Part 2 of the list of toxic substances in that Schedule, pollution prevention actions.

-  **(1.2)** For the purposes of paragraph (1.1)(a), the Ministers may consider any factor that they consider appropriate, including whether the activity or release can be undertaken in a manner that minimizes or eliminates any harmful effect on the environment or human health and whether there are feasible alternatives to the substance.
+  **(1.2)** For the purposes of subsection (1.1), the Ministers shall, in respect of a substance specified in Part 1 of the list of toxic substances in Schedule 1, consider whether the activity or release can be undertaken in a manner that minimizes or eliminates any harmful effect on the environment or human health and whether there are feasible alternatives to the substance.

-  **(2)** Subject to subsection (3), the Governor in Council may, if satisfied that the inclusion of a substance specified **in Part 1 or 2 of** the list of toxic substances in Schedule 1 is no longer necessary, on the recommendation of the Ministers, make an order deleting the substance from **that Part** and repealing the regulations made under section 93 with respect to the substance.
+  **(2)** Subject to subsection (3), the Governor in Council may, if satisfied that the inclusion of a substance specified in Part 1 or 2 of the list of toxic substances in Schedule 1 is no longer necessary, on the recommendation of the Ministers, make an order deleting the substance from that Part and repealing the regulations made under section 93 with respect to the substance.

-> **Explanatory Note**:
-> Existing text of subsections 90(1) to (2):
-> *Existing Text*:
-> > Subject to subsection (3), the Governor in Council may, if satisfied that a substance is toxic, on the recommendation of the Ministers, make an order adding the substance to the List of Toxic Substances in Schedule 1.
-> > In developing proposed regulations or instruments respecting preventive or control actions in relation to substances specified on the List of Toxic Substances in Schedule 1, the Ministers shall give priority to pollution prevention actions.
-> > Subject to subsection (3), the Governor in Council may, if satisfied that the inclusion of a substance specified on the List of Toxic Substances in Schedule 1 is no longer necessary, on the recommendation of the Ministers, make an order
-> > deleting the substance from the List and deleting the type of regulations specified in the List as being applicable with respect to the substance; and
-> > repealing the regulations made under section 93 with respect to the substance.

 ### Section 30